adityabs-eng/News-Flash/README.md

 ## 🔐 API Key Notice

-* The API key is currently placed in `script.js` for demo purposes.
+* The API key is currently stored in `script.js` for demo purposes.
-* For production:
+* For production-level applications:

-  * Use a backend proxy (Node.js / Vercel)
+  * Use a **backend proxy** (Vercel / Node.js)
-  * Or store keys in environment variables
+  * Store keys in **environment variables**

 ---

-## 📌 Future Improvements
+## 📌 Future Enhancements

-* Backend proxy to avoid CORS issues
+* Backend proxy for enhanced security
 * Server-side caching
-* Authentication-based API access
+* Improved pagination & filters
-* Deployment using Vercel / Netlify with serverless functions
+* Deployment with serverless backend

 ---

 ## 🙌 Conclusion

-If the app does not load news on GitHub Pages:
-✔ Your code is correct
-✔ The UI is working
-❌ The API blocks GitHub Pages due to CORS

-👉 **Clone and run locally to see the full working application.**
+* ✅ Application works perfectly on **GitHub Pages**
+* ✅ CORS issue resolved using **NewsData.io**
+* ✅ Fully frontend-based solution

+If you clone and run this project, you will see a fully working news application without backend dependencies.

 ---